 Earlier On, an analyst with Goldman Sachs predicted that most cryptocurrencies will fall to a zero valuation.

 “Whether any of today’s cryptocurrencies will survive over the long run seems unlikely to me, although parts of them may evolve and survive,” Goldman Sachs analyst Steve Strongin said.
 “Because of the lack of intrinsic value, the currencies that don’t survive will most likely trade to zero.”

-Couple of years ago ICOs was very successful while some were unsuccessful and Scam.
+A couple of years ago ICOs were very successful while some were unsuccessful and Scam.

-According to the analysis conducted by Bitcoin Market Journal, the number of ICOs that have avoided providing such information is high.
-They evaluated more than 600 token sales and concluded that only 394 completed, or in another words reached their end date.
+According to the analysis conducted by the Bitcoin Market Journal, the number of ICOs that have avoided providing such information is high.
+They evaluated more than 600 token sales and concluded that only 394 completed, or in other word reached their end date.

 The fact that people working on ICO didn’t report funding figures, we can’t assume that they have failed.